-Long-term insurance contracts with fixed and guaranteed terms
+Long-term insurance contracts with fixed and guaranteed terms n) Insurance contracts ... continued

 These contracts insure events associated with human life (for example, death and survival) over a long duration.
 Premiums are recognized as revenue when they become payable by the contract holder.
 Premiums are shown before deduction of commission.